 Here in Onondaga County and Syracuse, NY Hispanic culture is present throughout shops, festivals, and delicious restaurants.
 Here are 6 restaurants and businesses you can support not only during Hispanic Heritage Month, but every day right here in Syracuse.

-Located on the westside of Syracuse, Jandy Restaurant is serving up delicious food straight from the Caribbean.
+Located on the westside of Syracuse, Jandy Restaurant serves up delicious food straight from the Caribbean.
 You can find Alcapurrias (yucca), Surullitos (fried corn sticks), Bacalaitos (fried cod), Empanadas, and so much more!
 Make sure you add on a Strawberry Guava Smoothie for dessert.